 "Never mind that stuff.
 I am not the fool of last year.
-You know when I left this joint last year I went hoboing and met all kinds of people.
-There is no god-all tales-super- sup-e-, I got it-superstition."
+You know when sack. left this joint last year I went hoboing and met all kinds of people.
+There is no god-all tales-super- sup-egot it-superstition."

 Dawn.
-The day is struggling hard against the night's darkness.

-A glaring sun is trying to peep into the windows of Department 86.
+the night's darkness.
+A glaring sun is trying to peep into

+the windows of Department 86.

 Weary hands.
-Gray, wrinkled faces -shadows of men, clad in torn coats, blue shirts-lunch boxes accompanying them to their shacks.
+Gray, wrinkled faces shadows of men, clad in torn coats, blue shirts-lunch boxes accompanying them to their shacks.

-Get a sub for the DAILY WORKER from your shopmate and you will make another member for your branch.
+Get a sub for the DAILY government had gagged him.
+Karolyi, WORKER from your shopmate who is an advocate of a bourgeois and you will make another mem- gary after the Soviet revolution six ber for your branch.